-A cross-cutting research online seminar series was initiated, with one online seminar held on 25 April 2024 (on case management innovation) and another on 11 June (on CATIs).
+A cross-cutting research webinar series was initiated, with one webinar held on 25 April 2024 (on case management innovation) and another on 11 June (on CATIs).
 Two more webinars are planned for later in 2024, one on diagnostics and the other on OCV research updates.